fkie-cad/Logprep/doc/source/user_manual/introduction.rst

 The domain label extractor is a processor that splits a domain into it's corresponding labels like registered_domain, top_level_domain and subdomain.
 If instead an IP is given in the target field nothing is done.
-If neither a domain nor ip address can be recognized a tag 'unrecognized_domain' will be added to the 'tags' field in the event.
+If neither a domain nor ip address can be recognized a tag 'unrecognized_domain' will be added to a configurable tag field in the event.

 List Comparison Enricher
 ------------------------